 - Create a web scraper with Python and Selenium

 And finally, we’ll also talk about alternatives to Python headless browsers.
 Even though the focus is on Python, my goal is to discover the best scraping solution.
 And that accounts for response time, resources used, etc. So, without further ado, let’s jump into the subject!

 What does Python headless browser mean?

 On a high level, a browser is a computer program that allows users to navigate and interact with a web page.
-A headless browser is just that, but without a graphical user interface.
-Which means that a Python headless browser is a program that can:
+A headless browser is just that but without a graphical user interface.
+This means that a Python headless browser is a program that can: